 Top 11 Platforms To Hire The Best Brand Designers

 Toptal has transformed the freelance marketplace experience.
-Rather than having to deal with the time-consuming process of finding a freelancer and then worrying about whether that person will make good on their commitments, Toptal will match customers directly with a freelance branding designer and guarantee customer satisfaction.
-By implementing significant screening and testing before onboarding freelancers, Toptal can guarantee quality.
-In order to ensure the match is a good fit, the platform offers a two week no-risk trial during which you can switch designers or decide to leave all together.
+Rather than dealing with the time-consuming process of finding a freelancer and then worrying about whether that person will follow through on their commitments, Toptal will match customers directly with a freelance branding designer and guarantee customer satisfaction.
+By implementing effective screening and testing before onboarding freelancers, Toptal helps ensure quality.
+To make sure it’s a match, the platform offers a two-week no-risk trial during which you can switch designers or decide to leave altogether.

-- Toptal ensures that all of their freelance branding designers have a high level of English fluency.
+- Toptal ensures that all of its freelance branding designers are fluent in English.

-- The platform cuts out the risk around hiring a freelance designer by ensuring you have a high quality hire and allowing you to change your mind free of charge.
+- The platform cuts out the risk of hiring a freelance designer by helping you find a quality hire and allowing you to change your mind free of charge.

-Upwork is the most well known of the freelance platforms.
-With roots in the merger of the two prior top freelance players, Upwork has been in the market for a while.
-Upwork has over 3 million projects posted annually.
+Upwork is one of the most well-known freelance platforms.
+With roots in the merger of two prior freelance players, Upwork has been in the market for a while.
+Upwork has millions of projects posted annually.
 The platform has a host of project management tools to help make your experience run smoothly.
-More recently, Upwork has started business and enterprise subscription options, which provide a more curated experience by selecting a pool of more highly qualified designers to choose from.
+Upwork has also started business and enterprise subscription options, which provide a curated experience by selecting a pool of designers.

-- The platform performs identity checks on freelancers listing their services on the site, ensuring a base level of accountability.
+- The platform performs identity checks on freelancers listing their services on the site.
+This helps establish a base level of accountability.

-99designs allows you to hold a contest in order to select your designer of choice.
+99designs allows you to hold design contests to select your graphic designer of choice.
 You submit a description of what you need and prospective designers submit design mock-ups.
-You then choose your favorite and move forward to revisions with them.
+You then choose your favorite and move forward to revisions.
 99designs also lets you select a single designer that you can work with directly without running a contest.
-This is probably the best way to focus on developing a full brand identity on the platform.
+We find this is the way to focus on developing a brand identity on this platform.

-- With the design contest, you have the chance to see lots of different visions of your logo before choosing a direction.
+- With the design contest, you have the chance to see different visions of your logo before choosing a direction.

 - If you choose to work directly with a single designer, you will have access to the platform’s top designers.

-- The platform provides lots of different options and upgrades, so you can customize the purchase to fit your budget and needs.
+- The platform provides different options and upgrades, so you can customize the purchase to fit your needs.

 Dribbble was developed to create a community for designers.
-Originally the platform was invitation-only, but it has since opened up for anyone to create a profile and host a portfolio.
-The platform now has a program it calls Dribbble Hire which includes a job board as well as access to a Talent Partner.
-The Talent Partner can help you identify a designer that fits your needs.
-Dribbble is open to designers of all types.
+Initially, the platform was invitation-only, but it has since opened up for anyone to create a profile and host a design portfolio.
+The platform now has a program it calls Dribbble Hire, which includes a job board and access to Talent Partners.
+Dribbble is open to most designers, and the Talent Partner can help you identify a designer that fits your needs.

 - The location feature on Dribbble allows you to explore local hires.